 An affordable electric car with a 200 kW battery will have a 500 mile range per daily charge.
 These cars will be expensive as new models (in the $30,000 range) but on the used market they will go for the same price as a used 4 cylinder car like a Camry or Accord.

-Imagine several million cars plugged into the grid on a daily basis with 200 kW of storage capacity.
+Imagine several million cars each plugged into the grid on a daily basis with 200 kW of storage capacity per vehicle.
 Some of these vehicles can charge at night (when electricity is cheaper and more plentiful) and sell back to the grid during peak usage.

 My point?
-We still need to the electric company to move power from rooftops to charge stations to the rest of the grid.
+We will still need the electric company to move power from rooftops to charge stations to the rest of the grid.
+We still need a hard wired grid, but for different reasons.

 The electric company in 2050 will manage the flow of energy, probably in some type of open marketplace that trades energy credits back and forth.
 Your car can sell 50kW back to the grid during the daytime, so will your rooftop solar.
 At night you can get those credits back.

-I don’t mind paying a fixed monthly fee to the grid, especially if it allows me to sell energy back to the system in peak demand times.
+I don’t mind paying a small monthly fee to the grid, especially if it allows me to sell energy back to the system in peak demand times.

 Demand for electricity will also increase as new communities are built.
-In my part of Florida there is new residential and commercial construction all over the place.
+Here in Florida there is new residential and commercial construction all over the place.
+People are still moving to the sunshine state in droves.

 The traditional electric utility will have to evolve, and the best way to do that is to add value to the marketplace in such a way that your customers don’t mind paying a modest fee on a monthly basis.